MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 <strong>Loss</strong>: testing the effetiveness of any current weight assignment in terms of actual performance.<br>
 <strong>Step</strong>: to figure out whether a weight should be increased/descressed a bit.
 Basically, this may most likely to be too slow, but calculating *gradient* assist us to comprehend in which direction, and by approximately how much, to change each weight.<br>
 <strong>Stop</strong>: deciding how many epochs to train the model for.

+### Calculating Gradient
+Deep learning models are opitmized by calculating the *gradient* which indicates how much we need to adjust each weight to improve the model.
+In mathematics, a function's *gradient* is simply another function, whereas in deep learning, *gradient* usually refers to the value of the function's derivative at a given argument value.
+> [!TIP]
+>Some people may concerns about complication of calculating gradient, but a good news is that PyThorch take the budden by automatically computing the derivative of nearly any function!